-The FICO Score, the most common credit scoring model, ranges from a low score of 300, which represents extremely high risk, to 850, representing extremely low risk.
+The FICO score, the most common credit scoring model, ranges from a low score of 300, representing extremely high risk, to 850, representing extremely low risk.
 Generally, any credit score above 660 is considered a “prime,” or low-risk, score.

 Because so much of the economy runs on credit, having a good credit history and FICO score is critical for getting approved for credit cards, mortgages, auto loans, cell phone service, or even getting your utility service turned on.

-The credit reporting agencies are not compelled to provide you a credit score at no cost.
-However, they are available for purchase through the credit reporting agencies.
+Credit reporting agencies are not compelled to provide you a credit score at no cost.
+However, credit scores are available for purchase through the credit reporting agencies.

 Additionally, many credit card providers now provide borrowers with their credit score for free through their mobile/online banking platforms.